zeek/zeek/scripts/policy/protocols/conn/known-hosts.zeek.rst

 Events
 ######
-.. bro:id:: Known::log_known_hosts
+.. zeek:id:: Known::log_known_hosts

-   :Type: :bro:type:`event` (rec: :bro:type:`Known::HostsInfo`)
+   :Type: :zeek:type:`event` (rec: :zeek:type:`Known::HostsInfo`)

-   An event that can be handled to access the :bro:type:`Known::HostsInfo` record as it is sent on to the logging framework.
+   An event that can be handled to access the :zeek:type:`Known::HostsInfo` record as it is sent on to the logging framework.